 We claim that in fact, we have

 This relation is clearly true if $v$ has no offspring.
 We now proceed by induction, and assume that~\eqref{eq:alpha_v} holds for all $w_i\in\sO(v)$.
 If all $\alpha(w_i)$ vanish, \eqref{eq:alpha_v} trivially holds.
-Property~2.\ of Lemma~\ref{lem_sumeta1} implies that at most one of the $\alpha(w_i)$, say $\alpha(w_1)$, can be strictly positive.
-Then $\alpha(v) = \max\set{-\eta_{\geqs}(v),\alpha(w_1)}$, and~\eqref{eq:alpha_v} follows from the induction assumption.
+Property~3. of Lemma~\ref{lem_sumeta1} implies that at most one of the $\alpha(w_i)$, say $\alpha(w_1)$, can be strictly positive.
+Indeed, if $v$ has two offspring $w_1$ and $w_2$, then the property implies that there is at most one offspring, say $w_2$, such that $\eta_{\geqs}(w)>0$ for all $w\geqs w_2$.
+But then $\alpha(w_2) = 0$ by the induction assumption.
+Therefore, $\alpha(v) = \max\set{-\eta_{\geqs}(v),\alpha(w_1)}$, and~\eqref{eq:alpha_v} follows from the induction assumption.

 The result is then a consequence of the fact that~\eqref{eq:sum_n_prod_v} is bounded by

 Indeed, we have $\alpha(\varnothing) = -\deg(\Gamma)$, as a consequence of Property~1.\ of Lemma~\ref{lem_sumeta1}, which implies